anders-biostat/rlc/cran-comments.md

 ## Resubmission

+This is a new version of the package.
+It fixes multiple bugs, adds a way to control legend's size and location and to specify the tooltip content with custom HTML.

+## Test environments

+* local ubuntu 20.04 LST, R 4.1.1
+* win-builder: R-devel
+* Ubuntu 20.04.1 LTS, R-release, Windows Server 2008 R2 SP1, R-devel, Fedora Linux, R-devel (R-hub)

+## R CMD check results

+There were no ERRORS, WARNINGS or NOTES

+# Previous cran-comments

+## Resubmission

 > Please change http --> https, add trailing slashes, or follow moved content as appropriate.

 > Please fix and resubmit.